crmckenzie/richmond/README.md

 Richmond is a solution for culling documentation from files in a repo.

+## What's it for?

+I was not happy with existing solutions for generating swagger documentation from ruby code.
+For this reason I started hand-editing the swagger JSON files.
+This became tedious over time, and I decided that editing the files in YAML would be nicer.
+This solution worked well, but still required a lot of context- switching between the YAML files and the api implementation.
+I wrote richmond so that I could do this:

+    =begin output-file: swagger.yaml
+      api: /my/url/{param1}
+        parameters
+        - name: param1
+      ... snipped for brevity
+    =end
+    get '/my/url/:param1' do
+      param1 = params[:param1]
+      ... snipped for brevity
+    end

 ## Installation

 Add this line to your application's Gemfile: